ryanjtr/MyDocs/_sources/Contents/Raspberry/picotool.rst.txt

 Common errors
 ------------------

-Wrong uf2 file for board
+UF2 file for wrong board
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will see the error below